react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 fireEvent.press(button, event);
 ```

 While writing tests containing navigation with animations you need to wait until animations finish before querying components.
-To do so, you have to use `fake timers`. [`Fake Timers`](https://jestjs.io/docs/timer-mocks) replace real implementation of times function to use fake clock ticks.
+To do so, you have to use `fake timers`. [`Fake Timers`](https://jestjs.io/docs/timer-mocks) replace real implementation of times function to use fake clock.
 They allow you to instantly skip animation time.
-To avoid getting state change error wrap `runAllTimers` with `act`.
+To avoid getting state change error, wrap `runAllTimers` in `act`.

 ```js
 // Enable fake timers